Average Rent Prices in Philadelphia

 What does rent prices actually cost in Philadelphia — known locally as the City of Brotherly Love —?
-For this major metro of 1.6 million residents, rent prices comes at a premium here, costing roughly 17% more than the typical American city.
+For this major metro of 1.6 million residents, rent prices lands right near the national average — within a few percentage points of what most Americans pay.
 The city's economy — built on a regional hub economy where state government jobs provide stability and local shops fill the gaps — shapes local pricing in ways that national averages don't capture.
 Here's what the data shows and what it means for your wallet.

 Philadelphia is a place where the best professionals book 6-8 weeks out — planning ahead isn't optional, it's essential.
 The housing landscape here features a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 The local workforce for rent prices reflects a balanced labor pool where you'll find competitive pricing if you compare options.
 And the northeastern climate shapes demand in predictable ways: brutal nor'easters and humid summers create a punishing cycle for home maintenance — roofs, HVAC, and plumbing take a beating year-round.